hringbauer/ancIBD/docs/Install.rst

 Dependencies
 ************
-The basic dependencies of the package are kept minimal.
-They are sufficient for the core functions of the algorithms.
+The basic dependencies are sufficient for the core functions of the algorithms and are kept low to avoid package dependency conflicts.
 When ``ancIBD`` is installed, the following dependent Python packages should be automatically installed without any action on your part:

 * ``numpy`` for calculaions with numerical arrays at C speed
 * ``pandas`` for handling databases and tables at C speed